-These are all the Rayleigh residence who mention the mill under “personal occupation”.
-If Walter once worked for George MATTHEWS (the mill’s director and manager) that doesn’t explain the text on sign.
+These are all the Rayleigh residents who mention the mill under “personal occupation”.
+If Walter once worked for George MATTHEWS (the mill’s director and manager) that doesn’t explain the text on the sign.

 |Beal||Walter M||Millers Traveller Retired||Brierfield, Down Hall Road, Rayleigh|

 |Coote||Eligh C||Provenders Millers Horse Keeper Heavy Worker||Oak Dene, Trenders Avenue, Rayleigh|

 |Dodd||Catherine M J||Shorthand Typist Millers||19 Station Crescent, Rayleigh|

 |Easey||George||Provenders Millers Foreman Heavy Worker||6 Goose Cottages, Battles Bridge Road, Rayleigh|